AaronDemond/EasternWeb/README.md

 Framework for Crypto and Traditional Market Analysis
 ------
 Use the project (see: src/website) as a local API to gather market data.
 Analysis tools in development.
-Data can be analyzed through the browser or interactively through the shell by typing `$ python manage.py shell` in console.
+Data can be analyzed through the browser or interactively through the shell by typing `$python manage.py shell` in console.

 Runtime Instructions (uses Python3):
 ----------------